East County Campus News & Announcements

 Open Lab Hours for Fall Quarter

 Placement testing is held in our testing/computer lab.
+Testers must check in no later than 2 hours prior to the Lab's closure.
 Students receive the results of their placement scores at the conclusion of the test.
 The placement testing fee is $30 and is payable by cash, check, credit or debit.